 The Quest for the Best Baby Carrier

-Looking for the best way to wear your baby?
-In this review, we took 15 of the top-rated and most popular baby carriers on the market today, and tested them extensively over a four month period to find out which ones came out on top.
+Wondering which carrier is the best for baby wearing?
+We brought 15 of the best baby carriers available to test and compare them over a four month period and selected the carriers that scored the highest.
+Which feature is most important to you?
 Comfort?
 Ease of use?
 Back strain issues?
-To find out, we used each and every carrier on a cadre of babies ranging from newborn to toddler to see how performance changes with growth.
+To find out how each carrier performed, we used each and every carrier on a cadre of babies ranging from newborn to toddler to see how functionality changes with growth.
 Carriers were then rated side-by-side on the following: baby's safety, baby's comfort, parent's comfort, ease of use, and ease of cleaning.
 Read on to learn which products came out on top.

 Read the full review below >